jrofurtado/docker-monitor-health-app/Development.md

 ## Docker-Monitor-App

-app to monitor docker containers health and status
+the main goal of this app is a way to monitor the docker containers and the logs of the containers and show the differences between the logs and using the healthCheck of the containers to show the status of the containers.

 ## How to run